-Many individuals were involved with the development of the City of Albany ADA Self-Evaluation and Transition Plan for the Public right-of-way.
+Many individuals were involved with the development of the City of Albany Combined ADA Self-Evaluation and Transition Plan for the Public Right-of-Way, Parks & Recreation, and Citywide Facilities.
 Implementation of this Plan will include efforts of City Leadership and across City Departments.